andrewhood125/ctf-server/README.md

      } else {
         // Other statement
      }
+- Contants at top of class in all caps.

-- Class methods top down order.
-Constructors, getters, setters, alphabetical for everything else
+- Class methods Constructors first then alphabetical.

 License
 -------